Leslie Odom Jr.: 2020–present: Career expansion

 From 2022 to 2023, he took a recurring guest spot as Draemond Winding, a chief executive of a Charter School in the ABC sitcom Abbott Elementary.
 In September 2023, Odom returned to Broadway starring in a revival of the Ossie Davis satirical farce Purlie Victorious opposite Kara Young and Jay O. Sanders.
-Jesse Green of The New York Times praised the production and Odom Jr.'s lead performance writing, "It’s Odom who carries the play’s weight as it shifts from genre to genre and reveals further layers of character...Odom, with the angry intensity of his Burr from “Hamilton,” does not shy from Purlie’s scoundrelly side, his willingness to lie, even to loved ones, as a means of putting down a marker on eventual truth.
+Jesse Green of The New York Times praised the production and Odom Jr.'s lead performance writing, "It's Odom who carries the play's weight as it shifts from genre to genre and reveals further layers of character...Odom, with the angry intensity of his Burr from “Hamilton,” does not shy from Purlie's scoundrelly side, his willingness to lie, even to loved ones, as a means of putting down a marker on eventual truth.
 And yet when it comes time to preach, watch out.
 The way he winds speeches into sermons and sermons nearly into songs makes it seem natural."
 It closed in February 2024 with Odom earning Tony Award nominations for his performance for Best Actor in a Play and as a producer for Best Revival of a Play.
 In May 2024, a recording of the show was broadcast on PBS.

-In April 2025, it was announced that Odom would be reprising the role of Aaron Burr in the Broadway production of Hamilton from September 9, 2025 until November 23, 2025.
-He reunited with the original Broadway cast of Hamilton at the 78th Tony Awards where they performed for their 10 year anniversary.
+In April 2025, it was announced that Odom would be reprising the role of Aaron Burr in the Broadway production of Hamilton from September 9, 2025 until November 26, 2025.
+He reunited with the original Broadway cast of Hamilton at the 78th Tony Awards where they performed for their 10 year anniversary..
+In March 2026, it was announced that he will make his West End debut by reprising the role of Aaron Burr in the London production of Hamilton from July 3, 2026 until September 5, 2026.